Straight, wavy, coily, curly. Hair can be described in so many ways, especially for different types of curly hair.

-“Correctly identifying your curly hair type can save you from spending hours of frustration facing the rows and rows of hair gels, creams, sprays, and mousses by narrowing down the products that target your specific hair texture.”
+Correctly identifying your curly hair type can save you from spending hours of frustration facing rows and rows of hair gels, creams, sprays, and mousses by narrowing down the products that target your specific hair texture.

 So what are the different curl types, and what should you look for when wandering the aisles of hair care products?
 Here’s your guide to all the different types of curly hair, from waves to tight coils and everything in between.

-According to Andre Walker’s Curl Typing System, there are ten basic hair types classified under the numbers 1-4 with A, B and C subcategories for curl types 2-4.
-Type 1, refers to straight hair with no bend, curl or wave.
+According to Andre Walker’s Curl Typing System, there are ten basic hair types classified under the numbers 1-4 with A, B, and C subcategories for curl types 2-4.
+Type 1 refers to straight hair with no bend, curl, or wave.
 The other nine types, types 2A-4C, are all the different types of curly hair.
 Initially, Walker’s system did not have curl types 3C and 4C.
 The added information came from the website NaturallyCurly.

-Curly hair is mostly attributed to genetics, which means the texture of a person’s curl type is inherited.
+Curly hair is mainly attributed to genetics, which means the texture of a person’s curl type is inherited.
 Curly hair forms when the hair follicle grows in the shape of an oval instead of a perfectly round one like the follicle of straight hair.
 And the flatter the oval, the tighter your curls will be.

-Curly hair types also have more protein bonds in the hair shaft than straight hair because the sulfur-containing amino acid cysteine is found abundantly in the fibrous protein hair is made up of – keratin.
+Curly hair types also have more protein bonds in the hair shaft than straight hair because the sulfur-containing amino acid cysteine is found abundantly in the fibrous protein hair made up of – keratin.
 These cysteines bond with other cysteines further down the hair shaft, causing hair to curl.
 And just like the shape of the follicle, the more protein bonds in the hair shaft, the curlier your hair will appear.
 So without further ado, here are the classifications and characteristics of the nine different types of curly hair.

 Curl type 2 describes wavy hair that typically has a relaxed “S”-shaped curl pattern, which may not be uniform.
 It’s often straighter at the crown and wavier towards the middle.
 Wavy hair is prone to dryness and frizz and may lose curl definition quickly.
 For gorgeous, shiny beach waves, reach for light, curl-enhancing styling products with frizz control and anti-humidity properties.

 This curl type of wavy hair features the loosest “S” pattern and is often finer in texture than other curly hair types.
 Type 2A can be easily straightened or curled with heat tools.
-Be careful to steer clear of heavy styling products, which can weigh your loose waves down.
+Be careful to avoid heavy styling products, which can weigh your loose waves down.
 Instead, look for an airy, water-based styling foam to fight frizz and add body and life to your waves.

 This type of hair lays flatter at the crown, with waves forming further down the shaft.
 Type 2B strands are thicker in texture, even more prone to frizz, and difficult to straighten.
 A sea salt spray can enhance your natural beachy waves without making them stiff or crunchy.